 Beach Access Limited to Protect Snowy Plovers March 15 - Sept 15

-Beach access near plover nesting areas is limited during their breeding season, March 15 - September 15.
+Certain beaches near snowy plover nesting areas have restrictions in place March 15 - September 15.
 In these areas, dry sand beach is CLOSED to entry.
-Within most plover nesting areas, dogs (on and off leash), kites (including drones), motorized vehicles, non-motorized vehicles (including bicycles) are prohibited in both dry and wet sand beach.
+Within most plover nesting areas, dogs, kites, motorized vehicles, and non-motorized vehicles are prohibited in both dry and wet sand beach.

 Find geo-referenced PDFs on our mobile friendly trail map download page